Tshenjoy/Tshenjoy.github.io/photologs/_posts/2024-04-29-april-2024-photo-log.md

 Got my camera this month and started to take photos.
 Still learning how to use it.

+The weather was not so great, cloudy most of the time.

 {% include photograph.html
 src="https://tshenjoy.oss-cn-shanghai.aliyuncs.com/museum.jpg"